 Zeynab is developing a method for considering end-of-life and waste management in surface engineering life cycle assessment (LCA).
 Her research is funded by the Green Surface Engineering for Advanced Manufacturing (Green-SEAM) Strategic Network.
 It is part of a larger project aimed at developing a LCA-based tool for assessing the environmental impacts and benefits of surface engineering solutions during early research and development.
 Zeynab is conducting this research as a MASc student in Industrial Engineering (in the Department of Mechanical, Industrial & Aerospace Engineering) at Concordia University under the supervision of Dr. Shannon Lloyd.

 The title of Zeynab's thesis is Waste management in surface engineering from the viewpoint of Life Cycle Assessment.

-- Selvadurai Dayanandan - Department of Biology, Faculty of Arts and Science
+- William Bukowski - Principal of the Loyola College for Diversity and Sustainability / Department of Psychology, Faculty of Arts and Science

 - Jochen Jaeger - Co-Director of the Loyola Sustainability Research Centre / Department of Geography, Planning and Environment, Faculty of Arts and Science